Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
-This is called to initiate an Mpesa transaction.
+This is called to initiate an M-Pesa transaction.
 The payload should be a dictionary containing payment information with the following parameters:

 * ```amount```,